Skip to main content

 Chrome Extensions for Screen Recording

 Several Chrome extensions offer screen recording, including Loom, Screencastify, and Nimbus.
 These extensions add a recording button to your browser toolbar.
 However, most free tiers have significant limitations: recording time caps (often 5 minutes), mandatory watermarks, or cloud storage limits.
-For professional recording with built-in editing on macOS, ScreenBuddy avoids these restrictions entirely.

-Record + Edit in One
+Record and Edit in One

 No need to switch between a recorder and editor.
-Record your screen and immediately add zoom effects, backgrounds, and more.
+Record your screen and immediately edit in the same tool.

 Local Processing